Stratford Caldecott

-Stratford Caldecott (26 November 1953 - 17 July 2014) was a Catholic author, editor, publisher, and blogger.
+Stratford Caldecott (26 November 1953 – 17 July 2014) was a Catholic author, editor, publisher, and blogger.
 His work spanned subjects as diverse as literature, education, theology, apologetics, economics, environmental stewardship, sacred geometry, art, and culture.
 His books include Secret Fire, Radiance of Being, Beauty for Truth's Sake, All Things Made New, and Not as the World Gives.
 He was a founding editor of the online journal Humanum and a contributor for several online and print journals.
 He was inspired by the Catholic author J. R. R. Tolkien and became known as a Tolkien scholar.

 Early life and education

-Stratford Caldecott was born in 1953, in London, to parents who had left South Africa in 1951.
+Stratford Caldecott was born in 1953, in London, England, to parents who had left South Africa in 1951.
 The family espoused no particular religious beliefs.
 As a child, he was sickly and bedridden, and developed a close relationship with his mother.
 His father was a publisher with Penguin Books, which fuelled Stratford's love of reading.
 He attended Dulwich College.
-As a teenager he fell in love with America through his exposure to comic books, and their portrayal of the fight between good and evil, and the theme of hope.
-Between Dulwich and university he went to America, earning money as a 'mother's help' and stayed first with a family in New England before touring the continent by Greyhound bus.
+As a teenager he fell in love with America through his exposure to comic books, their portrayal of the fight between good and evil, and the theme of hope.
+Between Dulwich and university he went to America, earning money as a "mother's help", and stayed first with a family in New England before touring the continent by Greyhound bus.
 After a year, he attended Hertford College, Oxford on scholarship and studied Philosophy and Psychology.
-Caldecott says that at the age of fourteen he had what he terms "a philosophical insight" that there was more to the universe than matter and energy.
+Caldecott says that at the age of 14 he had what he terms "a philosophical insight" that there was more to the universe than matter and energy.
 His metaphysical samplings at Oxford led him to seek a religious tradition.
-Shortly after graduating, he became a member of The Bahá'í Faith.
-He later explored Sufism and Buddhism, and began a correspondence with philosopher Robert Bolton, author of numerous books on spirituality.
+Shortly after graduating, he became a member of the Baháʼí Faith.
+He later explored Sufism and Buddhism, and began a correspondence with the philosopher Robert Bolton, author of numerous books on spirituality.

 After taking his degree, Caldecott pursued a career in publishing and education as a senior editor for the publishers Routledge, HarperCollins, and T&T Clark.
 In 1977, he married fellow student Leonie Richards.
 The ceremony was held in an Anglican ceremony, in deference to her family.
 He and his wife had three daughters.

-Caldecott came to realize that the stories which had informed his early youth, stories of King Arthur and the Knights of the Round Table, the Quest of the Holy Grail, C. S. Lewis's The Chronicles of Narnia, and J. R. R. Tolkien's The Lord of the Rings were reflecting a Christian worldview.
+Caldecott came to realize that the stories which had informed his early youth, those of King Arthur and the Knights of the Round Table, the Quest of the Holy Grail, C. S. Lewis's The Chronicles of Narnia, and J. R. R. Tolkien's The Lord of the Rings all reflected a Christian worldview.
 "All along, my imagination had been built on a Christian foundation, and I had never noticed it before.
 I knew now that in some sense, on some level, I was already a Christian."
 His reading then turned to Étienne Gilson, Jacques Maritain and Thomas Aquinas.
 In 1980 he was baptised into the Catholic Church.
 This was not well received by his father, who viewed Catholicism as "worse than apartheid".